LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/Workspace configuration/salesforce-integration.md

 **A:** Please verify the following:

-* Your LiveEngage Account has at least one Skill and the campaign you’re using directs to a Skill.
+* Your LivePerson Conversational Cloud account has at least one Skill and the campaign you’re using directs to a Skill.
 * Your chat/messaging conversation is assigned to a Skill (easily check using the “Visitor Info” widget to verify that).
 * Your chat/messaging conversation Skill is one of “Enabled Skills” for the widget (check the “Customization Settings” tab in Salesforce)

 **Q:** I don’t see any Skills in my “Available Skills” list.
 Why?

-**A:** Verify you created Skills on your LiveEngage Account.
-If you’re sure you have Skills available but don’t see them, turn to your LivePerson Support or Account Manager to make sure your LiveEngage Account is on AC Users.
+**A:** Verify you created Skills on your LivePerson Conversational Cloud account.
+If you’re sure you have Skills available but don’t see them, turn to your LivePerson Support or Account Manager to make sure your account is on AC Users.

 **Q:** Why don’t I see any of my Salesforce Custom Objects on the “Available Objects” list?